Welcome to our apprenticeships

 • Train Manager Level 2 Passenger Transport Operative apprenticeships are full-time, salaried positions.

-• Apprentice Train Managers are based at one of our depots in Edinburgh, Newcastle, Leeds, Doncaster, or London King’s Cross.
+• Apprentice Train Managers are based at one of our depots in Edinburgh, Newcastle, Leeds, Doncaster or London King’s Cross.

 • Full details on vacancies in your area, salary, application process and selection criteria can be found on the LNER career pages.

-• As vacancies are advertised based on business demand, we recommend registering for Customer Experience job alerts—so you're the first to know when apprenticeship opportunities become available!
+• As vacancies are advertised based on business demand, we recommend registering for Customer Experience job alerts, so you're the first to know when apprenticeship opportunities become available!

 But don't give up.
 Our website is updated regularly with all our latest opportunities.
 Give it a week or so and search again.
+Alternatively, register to be alerted when the right opportunity comes along.

 Level 3 Train Driver